jhwan0707/devicecare-chatbot/README.md

    ```
 4. Open http://localhost:3000 to view the chatbot.
 (Should be automatic, but if fail, open URL in browser)

-## FAQ Integration
+## How It Works (FAQ Integration)

-The file `src/faqs.js` contains the DeviceCare FAQ text.
-This string is sent as a system prompt in `src/openai.js` so the assistant answers questions only using that information.
-If a question doesn't relate to the FAQs, the API response falls back to an "out of scope" message.
+`src/faqs.js` contains the FAQ text.
+The helper in `src/openai.js` sends this text as the system prompt when requesting completions from GPT‑4.
+If a response does not match the FAQs, the assistant returns an "out of scope" message along with a link to contact support.

 ## Deployment